How to Capture Amazing Lens Flare in Camera

 A good starting place would be to have your subject stand with their back to the sun, and you facing the subject.
 Snap a few photos and move around a bit to see which placement of the flare works best.
 Sometimes beams of flare may cover your subjects faces or body, but by moving around, tilting your camera a bit, and even angling your subject sideways slightly can help change the effects you capture.

 I hope you have a blast putting this technique to use!
-Shooting at a lower aperture isn’t just awesome for capturing flare, it’s also great for shooting several subjects at once, as it allows more of your frame to be in focus.
-Feel free to play around with your aperture and see what kind of varying results you can get! 🙂
+Shooting with a smaller aperture isn’t just awesome for capturing flare, it’s also great for shooting several subjects at once, as it allows more of your frame to be in focus.
+Feel free to play around with your aperture and see what kind of varying results you can get!